-The proposed Project consists of the lease and continued use of a temporary homeless shelter/navigation center.
+The proposed Project consists of the lease and continued use of a temporary homeless shelter/low barrier navigation center on City-owned property.
+Public Resource Code (PRC) 21080.27.5, exempts leasing, providing financial support, constructing, operating, or entering into contracts to provide services to a low barrier navigation center from the California Environmental Quality Act (CEQA).
+Additionally, PRC Section 21080.10(c)(1), provides that CEQA does not apply to "(1) Actions taken by a local agency to approve a contract for providing services for people experiencing homelessness.
+(2) The services described in paragraph (1) may include, but are not limited to, case management, resource navigation, security services, residential services, and counseling services."
 The Project is a specific action necessary to prevent or mitigate an emergency - the conditions arising from a sudden and unexpected dramatic rise in the City's already dangerously large homeless population, also adversely impacted by the COVID-19 pandemic.
 The dramatic rise in the homeless population is a sudden unexpected occurrence, as it results from the unexpected and sudden loss of access to adequate shelter and essential services for each individual newly experiencing homelessness.
 Each such loss is an emergency presenting impending acute harm to the individuals experiencing homelessness that would be prevented and mitigated through providing housing to those individuals, including through the emergency shelter/low barrier navigation center provided by this Project.
-The Project, therefore, is exempt from CEQA environmental review pursuant to Public Resources Code Section 21080.27 and Government Code Section 65660(b) applicable to the City of Los Angeles low barrier navigation centers, Government Code Section 8698.4 governing homeless shelter projects under a shelter crisis declaration, and Public Resources Code Section 21080(b)(4), which provides that CEQA does not apply to "specific actions necessary to prevent or mitigate an emergency."

-Public Resources Code Section 21060.3 defines "Emergency" as "a sudden, unexpected occurrence, involving a clear and imminent danger, demanding immediate action to prevent or mitigate loss of, or damage to, life, health, property, or essential public services."
+Government Code Section 8698.4, governing homeless shelter projects under a shelter crisis declaration, and PRC Section 21080(b)(4), provide that CEQA does not apply to "specific actions necessary to prevent or mitigate an emergency."
+PRC Section 21060.3 defines Emergency as "a sudden, unexpected occurrence, involving a clear and imminent danger, demanding immediate action to prevent or mitigate loss of, or damage to, life, health, property, or essential public services."
 Furthermore, State CEQA Guidelines Section 15269, "Emergency Projects," provides examples of emergency projects exempt from the requirements of CEQA, including the following:

 Specific actions necessary to prevent or mitigate an emergency.
-This does not include long-term projects undertaken for the purpose of preventing or mitigating a situation that has a low probability of occurrence in the short-term, but this exclusion does not apply (i) if the anticipated period of time to conduct an environmental review of such a long-term project would create a risk to public health, safety or welfare, or (ii) if activities (such as fire or catastrophic risk mitigation or modifications to improve facility integrity) are proposed for existing facilities in response to an emergency at a similar existing facility.
+This does not include long-term projects undertaken for the purpose of preventing or mitigating a situation that has a low probability of occurrence in the short-term, but this exclusion does not apply.

+(i) if the anticipated period of time to conduct an environmental review of such a long-term project would create a risk to public health, safety or welfare, or (ii) if activities (such as fire or catastrophic risk mitigation or modifications to improve facility integrity) are proposed for existing facilities in response to an emergency at a similar existing facility.